-As you prepare to come to UCA as an international student for the Fall 2013 semester, please be familiar with all the material on this page.
-If you have questions about any of this information, someone at firstname.lastname@example.org would love to answer you.
-If you have not yet been admitted to UCA, please visit our admissions webpage.
+As you prepare to come to UCA as an international student for the semester, please be familiar with all the material on this page.

 Apply for your Visa

 As soon as your visa has been approved, you should book your flight ticket to arrive at the Bill and Hillary Clinton National Airport (LIT).
-For the Fall 2013 semester, new students should schedule flights to arrive no later than August 11.
-If you would like to arrive a little early, August 9-10, you can request to stay with a host family or make arrangements with a hotel.
-If you arrive after August 10, you will miss the mandatory International Students Orientation.
+You must arrive either on May 30 or May 31.
+Campus housing is available starting May 31.
+If you arrive before May 31 you must request to stay with a host family or make arrangements to stay in a hotel.

-UCA offers free transportation from LIT to UCA August 9-11 if students submit the Arrival Information Form by August 1.
-Using the Arrival Information Form students can also request a host family if arriving before August 11.
+UCA offers free transportation from LIT to UCA if students submit the Arrival Information Form.

 Once your visa is approved and your flight is booked, apply for campus housing.
 UCA offers in-state tuition for international students who live on campus.
 Choose from a variety of campus halls and apartments.
 Housing applications are accepted on a first-come, first-served basis.
 Learn more about Housing Options.